Prernakalia/StudentPerformance-/README.md

 # Student Performance Management System

 A simple Java console-based application that manages student records, computes average marks, and categorizes performance using rule-based logic (High / Medium / Low).
-This project was built as part of the "Build Your Own Project" flipped course.

 Features
 - Add student details